meetmali/Analysis-Design-Algorithm/README.md

 <img width="1119" alt="Screenshot 2022-08-22 at 11 27 17 AM" src="https://user-images.githubusercontent.com/96412583/185849339-00c19d1a-9665-44fa-94af-17d72fc521ab.png">

 This is my Pre-final year subject.
-The programs which I would be practising would be documented in this Repo.
+The programs which I would be practising has been documented in this Repo.

 | Exp no.   | LIST OF EXPERIMENT |
 | :-------- | :-------- |